 Gerald D. Jowers, Jr.

-- The Best Lawyers in America® 2019 Lawyer of the Year – Personal Injury Litigation, Plaintiffs – Columbia, SC
+- The Best Lawyers in America® – Personal Injury Litigation, Plaintiffs – Columbia, SC

 Mr. Jowers, a partner in the firm, represents patients harmed by medical malpractice, pharmaceuticals and medical devices.
 He is admitted to practice before all courts in the State of South Carolina, the United States District Court for the District of South Carolina (2002), and the Fourth Circuit Court of Appeals (2003).
 He has been admitted to practice pro hac vice in numerous states throughout the country.